sunsided/ensure-uniform-type-rs/README.md

 # Ensure uniform field types

 A compile-time check to ensure that a type uses uniform types across its fields.

-For example:
+An example use for this macro is to ensure that a struct `#[repr(C)]` layout can be correctly mapped onto a slice of the (uniform) field type.

+## Example

+Assume the following type:

 ```
 #[ensure_uniform_type]